graceface22/website-template/README.md

 website-template
 ================

-Website template for HTML5 based websites with Twitter bootstrap and other javascript stuff
+Website template for HTML5 based websites with Twitter bootstrap and other javascript stuff based on bower.io